Port Orford, Oregon: History

-Before the arrival of European settlers, the Port Orford area was inhabited by Tututni peoples.
+Before the arrival of European settlers, the Port Orford area was inhabited by the indigenous Tututni people.
 The Tututni languages were a part of the Pacific Coast Athabaskan language family.

 Spanish explorer Bartoleme Ferrelo mapped Cape Blanco in 1543.
-It remained the farthest north point on the coastal map until 1778.
+It remained the farthest north point on the coastal map until 1778, when British explorer Captain Cook found land farther west.
 Captain George Vancouver sighted land and named it Port Orford in 1792.
-In June 1851 Captain William Tichenor in command of the Seagull pulled into Port Orford, leaving behind nine men.
+In June 1851, Captain William Tichenor, in command of the U.S.S.
+Seagull, pulled into Port Orford, leaving behind nine men.
 Fort Orford, a U.S. Army fort, was established 14 Sep 1851 near the town and lasted until 22 Aug 1856.

-In October 1941, then-mayor Gilbert Gable, frustrated with the poor condition of the state roads around Port Orford, which hampered economic development, suggested that a number of counties along the Oregon and California state border should secede and create the State of Jefferson.
+In October 1941, then-mayor Gilbert Gable, frustrated with the poor condition of the state roads around Port Orford, which hampered both travel and economic development, suggested that a number of counties along the Oregon and California state border should secede and create the State of Jefferson.
 This movement came to an end with U.S. involvement in World War II.